zainabdullah01/SQL_-Portfolio_Project/README.md

 # SQL_-Portfolio_Project
-"SQL project based on a bookstore dataset with customers, books, and orders.
-Includes sample queries and analysis."
+📚 A beginner-level SQL project for analyzing a bookstore database using customer, book, and order data.
+Includes CSV files and sample queries for data analysis and reporting.